– Altar of monogamy, human sacrifices on

 – Typical marriages, one hundred

-Sex is seen as much a cultural and sociological phenomenon as a medical one.
+Sex is seen as much as a cultural and sociological phenomenon as a medical one.
 Applying this theory Bloch includes a chapter on pornographic literature and art, and another on free love that draws on Goethe, Shelley and the Swedish feminist Ellen Key.
 For Bloch, sexual love has the power to bring together the lower animal and the higher spiritual parts of human nature, and he is optimistic about the future of this process:

 Love regarded … in its inner nature, as a sexual impulse most perfectly and completely infused with a spiritual content … will stand forth ever purer and more promotive of happiness, like a mirror of marvellous clearness, wherein is reflected a peculiar and accurate picture of the successive epochs of civilization.